Are you making these common small business funding mistakes?

 No clear funding objectives

-As simple as this may sound, many businesses have fallen victim and they are nowhere to be found again today.
+As simple as this may sound, many businesses have fallen victim and are nowhere to be found again today.

 Underestimating your variable expenses